MrQR-me/docs/FormBuilder/formbuilder.md

 * If the form is duplicated again on site **B** a new form is created and is fully Editable.

 The above helps preserve the integity of the form and allows forms to be customised to suite individual sites.

+when a form is duplicated the previous form is automatically archived so any previous submissions will be displayed on the form format it was submitted on.

 **REMEBER TO CHANGE THE NAMES OF YOUR FORMS**